MDSplus/mdsplus/CMakeDeveloperGuide.md

 ./deploy/build.py --install <arguments>

 # This will enter the interactive build prompt
-# **Note:** If you are using a --os with a docker image, this prompt will be inside the docker
+# **Note:** If you are using a --os with a Docker Image, this prompt will be inside the Docker Container
 ./deploy/build.py -i <arguments>

 # This is a helper script that sources the setup.sh in workspace/install/usr/local/mdsplus